candide-guevara/candide-guevara.github.io/_posts/lang_human/0000-00-00-relation-grammar-syntax.md

 ---
-title: Language definitions for grammar and syntax
+title: Language, What is meant by 'syntax' and 'grammar' ?
 date: 2016-06-15
 published: false
-categories: [misc, language, math]
+categories: [misc]
 ---

 When I was a kid I did not understand what grown-ups meant by "grammar".